-The newly formed Mazeppa Area Historical Society would like to invite you, to join them in creating a place to share our memories, photos, and memorabilia of the past, present and future to be enjoyed and preserved by the Mazeppa Community and its visitors to the area.
+The Mazeppa Area Historical Society would like to invite you, to join them in creating a place to share our memories, photos, and memorabilia of the past, present and future to be enjoyed and preserved by the Mazeppa Community and its visitors to the area.

 The Mazeppa Area Historical Society was founded in the fall of 2010, obtaining 501c-3, non-profit status.
 All donations are tax-deductible.

 An early goal of the MAHS was to obtain a building for displaying and sharing photos and artifacts that can be enjoyed by the Mazeppa Community and its visitors.
 The Mazeppa Area Historical Society is proud to announce our recent purchase of the old People’s State Bank.